Hybrid Wireless Zone Kit

 The Home Mini is also larger than the Dot and will not fit this particular bracket.
 If Google were to provide a patch that allows all of the audio output to stream through Chromecast or Bluetooth, we will likely create another bracket that works with it.

 No, this kit is only compatible with Gen 1 and Gen 2.
-We are considering a similar solution for Gen 3.
+We are considering a similar solution for Gen 3 which requires a larger power supply and is too wide for our existing bracket.
 That said, there is no reason to pay for the more expensive Gen 3 while Gen 2 is still available.
-Compared to the Gen 2, Gen 3 provides improved sound quality, but since this mounting solution uses the 3.5mm audio output from the Dot and disables the built-in speaker, there is no performance benefit of using Gen 3 vs Gen 2 which has a smaller footprint and is less expensive.
+Compared to the Gen 2, Gen 3 provides improved sound quality, but since this mounting solution uses the 3.5mm audio output from the Dot and disables the built-in speaker, there is no performance benefit of using Gen 3 vs Gen 2 which is slightly smaller and less expensive.

 The "Echo Input" is essentially the Dot without the built-in speaker.
 That is, it is exactly what you need for this application and nothing you don't.
-The Echo Input will fit our existing mounting bracket with a slight modification to the custom rubber gasket (you need to punch holes in it to allow the micro-USB power adapter and 3.5mm audio connector to insert properly.
-We will be releasing a unique custom gasket specifically for the Echo Input in Q1 2019.
+The Echo Input will fit in our existing mounting bracket but it requires a slight modification to the custom rubber gasket - you need to punch holes in it to allow the micro-USB power adapter and 3.5mm audio connector to insert properly.
+The "fit" with the gasket is not as perfect as it is with the Echo Dot (Gen 1&2) but with careful attention, it does work.
+We are considering a unique solution for the Echo Input but this would not be released until mid-2019, if ever.

 The Amazon Echo Dot is extraordinarily stable compared to many devices that connect to your WiFi network.
 But should the Dot ever need to be power cycled, simply unplug the power supply from the wall, wait a few seconds, and plug it back in.